nepur/esp2866_12E_workshop/README.md

 1. If using the latest Node MCU 1.0 ESP-12E from DoIt, you will need to ensure you have the CH341 driver installed.
 This board uses the CH341 USB driver.
 * For Mac you can find the kext signed package [here](packages/CH34x_Install-KextSigned-Mac)
-* For Windows you can find the kext signed package [here](packages/CH341SER-Windows.zip)
+* For Windows you can find the kext signed package [here](packages) and download 'CH341SER-Windows.zip'
-* The original source for the drivers checked in are [here.](http://tzapu.com/making-ch340-ch341-serial-adapters-work-under-el-capitan-os-x/CH34x_Install)
+* The original place these drivers were uploaded are [here.](http://blog.sengotta.net/wp-content/uploads/2015/11/CH34x_Install.zip)

 2. If you already have Arduino IDE installed make sure you upgrade to 1.6.7.
 If not download from arduino.cc the [latest arduino IDE](https://www.arduino.cc/en/Main/Software) and install it.